AshFitz/we-went/README.md

 * A site that allows you to submit, edit and delete a comment.
 * A site that allows you to see your posts.
 * A site that allows you to see your liked posts.

+### Site Owner Goals:
+* A site that is user friendly and easy to navigate.
+* A site that easily provides a user with our purpose and objective.
+* A site that encourages users to sign up and create an account.
+* A site that increases user interavtivity.
+* A site that users can post, like and comment.
+* A site that users can refer back to their posts and their like posts.
+* A site the creates a positive environment for uses to share their activities and adventures.
+* A site that creates frequent and loyal users.
+* A site that encourages users to try new and exciting activities to enhance their free time.